-Launched back in 2005, Sonos is the big name in the multi-room speaker game.
-With an array of speakers, smart home connectivity and a reputation for fantastic sound, Sonos has been pretty much unchallenged in the last decade or so when it comes to everyday folk's (i.e. non-audiophiles') streaming music systems.
+Launched way back in 2005, Sonos is still the biggest name in multi-room speakers.
+With an array of speakers to choose from, smart home connectivity and a reputation for fantastic sound, Sonos has been pretty much unchallenged in the last decade or so when it comes to everyday folk's (i.e. non-audiophiles') streaming music systems.

-The likes of Amazon's Echo range, as well as audio specialists such as Bose, JBL, Naim and Denon all now have dedicated Sonos alternatives, but it's the Santa Barbara company that still wins out for us, for a number of reasons - although the recent update outrage has shifted the landscape somewhat... but more of that in a bit.
+The likes of Apple's HomePod, Amazon's Echo range, as well as audio specialists such as Bose, JBL, Naim and Denon, all have dedicated Sonos alternatives, but it's the Santa Barbara company that still just about wins out for us, for a number of reasons - although the recent update outrage has shifted the landscape somewhat... but more of that in a bit.

-Sonos is simple to set up; whether you want one speaker, a stereo-pair or in-sync speakers in various rooms, and the array of playback options is staggering β think local storage, streaming services, internet radio, TV audio and more.
-Cost-wise, there are better priced options but you're certainly getting what you pay for in terms of performance with Sonos.
+Sonos is so simple to set up, whether you want one speaker, a stereo-pair or in-sync speakers in various rooms, and the array of playback options is staggering β think local storage, streaming services, internet radio, TV audio and more.
+Cost-wise, there are better priced options, but you're certainly getting what you pay for in terms of performance with Sonos.

-It does lack somewhat on the smart home front, compared to its dedicated smart speaker rivals, but it is an area where it's continuously improving β not only with its own Alexa-packing speaker but by opening up to the other ecosystems too.
+It does lack somewhat on the smart home front, compared to its dedicated smart speaker rivals, but that's an area where it's continuously improving β not only with its own Alexa-packing speakers, but now with Google Assistant support too, along with other platforms like AirPlay.

-Read on to learn everything you need to know about Sonos.
+Read on to discover everything you need to know about Sonos.

 Sonos: How does it work?

-Sonos started life waaaay back in 2005, as a remote control (with a display) and an amplifying box – the ZP100 – that effectively made dumb speakers connected.
+Sonos started life way back in 2005, as a remote control (with a display) and an amplifying box β the ZP100 β that effectively made dumb speakers connected.
 The ZP100 had Ethernet and Wi-Fi connectivity and, using the controller, you could stream your locally stored digital music, as well as tapping into some internet radio services.

 Nowadays, Sonos is effectively a collection of connected speakers that team up with an app β mobile or desktop β to let you stream your music from a huge array of sources.
 You can have just one Sonos speaker in your setup but the fun starts when you begin to team them up.

-Once you go through the process of adding all of your Sonos speakers, naming them and assigning rooms (and creating dedicated pairs of stereo-speakers, if you wish), you'll have a multi-room audio setup at your fingertips.
+Once you've gone through the process of adding all of your Sonos speakers, naming them and assigning rooms (and creating dedicated pairs of stereo-speakers, if you wish), you'll have a multi-room audio setup at your fingertips.

-You can choose to play back different music sources in different rooms or you can group speakers so as they play back the same source, at the exact same time, perfectly in sync.
+You can choose to play back different music sources in different rooms, or you can group speakers so they play back the same source, at the exact same time, perfectly in sync.
 Once you create groupings, your Sonos system will remember these until you ungroup them β it really is as simple as checking or unchecking a box in the app.
-You can have as many groups setup as you like, but one speaker can only be in one group at a time.
+You can have as many groups set up as you like, but a speaker can only be in one group at a time.

 Bluetooth, Wi-Fi, Boost setup and more

 Sonos speakers are not Bluetooth speakers β they operate on the 2.4GHz Wi-Fi spectrum.
 That means a larger range, uncompressed audio and better control around your whole house.
 It also means that the speakers themselves are streaming the audio, rather than simply relaying what your phone sends over to them.
 The one exception to this rule is the Sonos Move, which can double up as a Bluetooth speaker when you take it off its charging cradle

-When you first set up a Sonos speaker, by default it just runs on your home Wi-Fi network β and the speakers need to have a good signal to your router to operate without lag or drops.
+When you first set up a Sonos speaker, though, by default it just runs on your home Wi-Fi network β and the speakers need to have a good signal to your router to operate without lag or drops.